infinum/qa-handbook/Tools/Using Git - Advanced.md

 ## How to generate personal access token

-To make the git commands *pull* / *push* / *clone* work with two-factor authentication (2FA), you need a personal access token which you will then use for authentication instead of the user password when performing *clone* / *pull* / *push* operations.
+To make the git commands *pull* / *push* / *clone* work with two-factor authentication (2FA), you need a personal access token which you will then use for authentication when performing *clone* / *pull* / *push* operations, instead of the user password.

 1. Go to the *GitHub*